fate-srd/book-of-hanz-content/BookOfHanz2021.md

 Fate doesn’t have a damage system.
 We’ve got Stress, we’ve got Consequences.
 But nothing that says Damage.

 So what’s Stress, if not damage?
 Well, at an abstract level it’s a pacing mechanism.
-What that means more concretely is that it’s a measure of how close you are to being taken out—and there are lots of reasons you might be Taken Out.
+What that means more concretely is that it’s a measure of how close you are to being Taken Out—and there are lots of reasons you might be Taken Out.
 And since Stress clears at the end of a Scene, it’s pretty clear that it’s not meant to represent actual physical damage in any way.

 What about Consequences, then?